Protect Your Sewer, Protect Your Environment. Don’t Flush That!

 Electricity is provided through the competitive public power production and distribution system of Nebraska.
 This includes Howard Greeley Public Power and Nebraska Public Power District.The City of St. Paul provides service within the town.

 Water service is through the City of St. Paul.
+The annual report of the City’s water quality can be found here.

 Utility Billing Payment Methods